Edwin Mims: Personal life, death and legacy

 In June 1898, Mims married Clara Puryear, the daughter of a tobacco broker from Paducah, Kentucky.
 They had four children: Edwin, Catherine, Thomas and Ella.
 His daughter Ella was active in the Nashville chapter of the Southern Regional Council.

-Mims died on September 15, 1959 in Nashville.
-His funeral took place at the West End United Methodist Church on the edge of the Vanderbilt University campus, and he was buried at the Woodlawn Memorial Park Cemetery in Nashville, Tennessee.
+Mims died on September 15, 1959, in Nashville.
+His funeral took place at the West End United Methodist Church on the edge of the Vanderbilt University campus, and he was buried at the Woodlawn Memorial Park in Nashville, Tennessee.
 His pallbearers included Richmond Beatty, Harvie Branscomb, Walter Clyde Curry, Hugh Jackson Morgan, Charles Madison Sarratt, and Herbert Charles Sanborn.

 A pair of statues representing Dismas and Lazarus in the foyer of the Benton Chapel on the campus of Vanderbilt University are dedicated in his honor.
 The Edwin Mims Professorship at Vanderbilt University is named in his honor.
-It was the result of a fundraising campaign by alumnus Lucius E. Burch, Jr. (1912–1996).
+It was the result of a fundraising campaign by alumnus Lucius E. Burch Jr. (1912–1996).